ceremona/sparkbangbuzz/README.md

-# sparkbangbuzz - a mirror website of http://sparkbangbuzz.com
+# This is a mirror website of http://sparkbangbuzz.com
 ## The experiments of Nyle Steiner, who creates brilliant complex physical phenomena using commonly available materials.

 It has been a minute (several years) since any new material has been added to the original site, so I wanted